mapproxy/mapproxy/doc/deployment.rst

 Both approaches require a configuration that maps your MapProxy configuration with the MapProxy application.
 You can write a small script file for that.

-Running MapProxy as a FastCGI server behind HTTP server, a third option, is no longer advised for new setups since the FastCGI package (flup) is no longer maintained and the Python HTTP server improved significantly.

 .. _server_script:

 Server script